igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

   calculation to use Exempt Stream Bytes value.

-- Replaced the Min Stream Offset value with the existing values: "min retransmittable offset" (for sender) and "current receive offset" (for receiver).  ({{offsets}})
+- Replaced the Min Stream Offset value with the existing values: "min retransmittable offset" (for sender) and "smallest receive offset" (for receiver).  ({{offsets}})

 - Changed MIN_STREAM_DATA frame to be a receiver-transmitted frame.